-This was first a limestone quarry, and then a tip for building material, and then weeds: the Montreal St Open Space.
+This area was first a limestone quarry, and then a tip for building material, and then weeds: the Montreal Street Open Space.
 Proposals for its development as a park were considered in 1993.
 A summary of the Fremantle Society submission, prepared by Trevor Knowles, is in the newsletter for October 1993.
 It's striking to see that the item at the very bottom of the 'not desirable' list is a lake - which is perhaps the current Park's most noticeable feature.

 Two of the lines of olive trees bottom right.
 Young trees on the mound in the centre.